xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 internal scripts, definitions of build styles and more.
 But it also contains the SONAME to package mapping.

-A best example to show how it's working is to showcase when it doesn't work.
+The best example to show how it's working is to showcase when it doesn't work.
 Let's do that:

 We have a `oniguruma` (and `oniguruma-devel`) template:
 ```bash